Our Services

 Helpful Resources

-Autoimmune arthritis is a systemic condition in which your immune system attacks joint tissues, causing pain, stiffness and possible long-term damage, and it requires targeted, evidence based treatment from rheumatologists rather than unproven colon rinsing.
-Colon hydrotherapy offers no high-quality proof of benefits for systemic joint disease and carries risks like dehydration, infection and disruption of gut flora.
+Autoimmune arthritis is a systemic condition where your immune system attacks joint tissues, causing pain, stiffness, and potential long-term joint damage.
+It requires targeted, evidence-based treatment from a rheumatologist—not unproven therapies like colon hydrotherapy, which lacks high-quality research supporting its use for systemic joint disease and carries real risks including dehydration, infection, and disruption of healthy gut flora.

 Systemic joint pain from autoimmune arthritis—such as rheumatoid arthritis (RA), psoriatic arthritis or ankylosing spondylitis—is a complex medical issue.
 It involves your immune system attacking tissues in your joints, leading to pain, stiffness and potentially lasting damage.
 While alternative therapies like colon hydrotherapy for autoimmune arthritis may sound appealing, they lack credible scientific support for treating systemic joint diseases.
 A targeted approach guided by rheumatology science offers the best chance for relief, improved function and long-term health.